thomasebsmith/rhubarb-os/README.md

 All APIs are exposed using low-overhead syscalls.
 Each syscall is handled by the parent process that launched the current program.
-Most user-run programs will have part of RhubarbOS as their parent process.
+Most user-run programs will have a native subprocess that is part of RhubarbOS as their parent process.

 ### Modularity and Customizability
 Any program that has read access to another executable can run that executable